nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-changelog.rst

 separately.
 As of ns-3.36, a new tuple object that we call ChannelSettings has consolidated all of these settings.
 Users should specify the channel number, channel width, frequency band, and primary channel index as a tuple (and continue to set the Wi-Fi standard separately).
+Since ns-3.43, this attribute can contain multiple tuples to support 80+80MHz operating channels.

 For instance, where pre-ns-3.36 code may have said::